 Your body and your muscles need water, and dehydration can be one of the biggest obstacles to an effective recovery.
 It’s important to stay well hydrated throughout the day, as well as throughout your workout.
-How can you tell if you’re well hydrated?
+How can you tell if you’re well-hydrated?
 Use the pee test.
-Your urine should be a very light yellow colour or clear if you’re well hydrated – any darker and you’ll need some fluids.
+Your urine should be a very light yellow colour or clear if you’re well-hydrated – any darker and you’ll need some fluids.

-A cool-down workout can help with muscles soreness by helping to remove some of the fluids which cause the pain.
+A cool-down workout can help with muscle soreness by helping to remove some of the fluids which cause the pain.
 Other techniques like foam rolling and massage have also been shown to have a positive effect by removing any tight spots or adhesions from muscles.
 Try using a foam roller after any especially strenuous workouts and aim to have a massage around once a month.

 Improve blood flow

 Improving the level of blood flow to the affected area can have a positive impact on DOMS.
-As with calisthenics, other techniques which improve circulation to the muscles can help reduce the soreness.
+As with calisthenics, other techniques that improve circulation to the muscles can help reduce the soreness.
 Light cardio, light stretching after the workout, switching between hot and cold every 60 seconds in the shower or an ice bath can all help improve circulation to the affected area.

 A recent Spanish study showed that watermelon may help to ease muscle soreness.
 The men in the study performed a heavy cycling workout, after which they consumed 17oz of liquefied watermelon.
 The focus of the study was on the amino acid citrulline, which occurs naturally in watermelon but is rarely found in other natural foods.